 Nepal has four distinct seasons throughout the year.
 Its weather is affected by maritime and continental forces.

-From December to February, temperatures can drop below zero degrees at night, and mountaintops are covered in snow.
+From December to February, temperatures can drop below freezing degrees at night, and mountaintops are covered in snow.

 The locals in Nepal are known for being very friendly and helpful towards travellers.
 The crime rate is low.
 But, keep an eye on your belongings and be on the lookout for pickpockets and other petty thieves.